webresh/kendrick/README.md

 ## How to download pre-compiled stable versions of Kendrick 0.42 for your platform

-To download pre-compiled versions of Kendrick for your platform of choice, follow the links below:
+If you don't want to compile Kendrick on your machine, you can download pre-compiled versions of Kendrick for your platform of choice, follow the links below:

 * [Kendrick-0.42-Mac](https://gitlab.com/ird-ummisco-npapoylias/kendrick-extentions/raw/master/Kendrick-0.42-Mac.zip)
 * [Kendrick-0.42-Linux](https://gitlab.com/ird-ummisco-npapoylias/kendrick-extentions/raw/master/Kendrick-0.42-Linux.zip)